Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 ***I installed Diaspora on my machine, went to http://localhost:3000 and signed up.
 But my friends can't add me!***
 You signed up with "localhost" which is not a valid external address.
 You first need an externally-accessible address - either a domain name or an IP address.
-Once you have that working, you need to clear your database and re-register coming in on the outside URL.
+Once you have that working, you need to clear your database (`$ bundle exec rake db:migrate:reset`) and re-register coming in on the outside URL.

 ***bundle install >>> command not found ?***
 sudo ln -s /var/lib/gems/1.8/bin/bundle /usr/local/bin/bundle